F|inance written on a folder

 • Credit risk: the risk that a borrower will default on their debt obligations, causing a loss for the lender.

 Managing liquidity risk is vital for businesses as it helps to ensure they can meet their financial obligations and maintain their financial stability, even in times of stress or uncertainty.
+This can involve maintaining sufficient cash and cash equivalents, monitoring and managing funding sources, and assessing the business’s liquidity regularly.

 Reputation Risk